Bali rice terraces in Ubud at dawn with mist rising from the jungle valley

 9.5Location

-Why for a wellness retreat — Viceroy Bali is the family-owned alternative to the brand-name luxury wellness resorts in Ubud.
-The Hill family — David and Theresa Hill, with their two sons running the operation today — opened the property in 2003 in the Petanu river canyon, the smaller of the two main Ubud can…
+Why for a wellness retreat: Viceroy Bali is the family-owned alternative to the brand-name luxury wellness resorts in Ubud.
+The Syrowatka family opened the property in 2005 in the Petanu river canyon, the smaller of the two main Ubud canyons, and still runs it today.
+It has grown from eleven villas at opening into an all-villa resort with the Lembah Spa and a much-photographed hilltop pool, and the family-run service is why guests return.
+Wellness is supporting cast, not headline.

 Best room: Vice Regal Villa (the largest two-bedroom flagship) or Pool Villa for the standard.